jamesw732/troop-of-olde-cpp/README.md

 in the build directory.

 # Compiling and Running
+## `run.sh` (only Linux)
+For automated compilation and running, you can run `run.sh`.
+Options:
+- `client` builds and runs only client executables, can be used with other options
+- `server` builds and runs only server executables, can be used with other options
+- `debug` builds the debug executables
+- `tests` builds the unit tests.
+Can instead specify specific test files to run, using the command `./run.sh [client | server].[test file name]`, for example `./run.sh client.test_movement`.

 ## Main Executables
 This repository uses `cmake` for building.
 To build, simply run the following in the root:
 ```